usnistgov/metaschema/website/content/specification/_index.md

 ### `@deprecated` Version

-The optional `@deprecated` attribute communicates that the given information element implemented by the definition represents a data object who's use is intended to be discontinued starting with the specified version.
+The optional `@deprecated` attribute communicates that the given information element implemented by the definition represents a data object whose use is intended to be discontinued, starting with the specified version.

 This version is a reference to the [`<schema-version>`](#schema-version) declared in the module header.